philips-software/cogito/Documentation/CogitoIdentityManagement.md

 We describe the application of zk-SANRKs to verifiable claims using a running example where a student of a university can receive a discount when buying goods in a store that honors students of that university with this privilege.

-Bob is a student of University of Twente (`ut`).
+Bob is a student of a university (`ut`).
 Bob visits the university and requests a credential proving that he is a student of that university.
 After showing his id document, university issues the following credential to Bob:

 ```
 ut.student <- bob